eagereyes/eagerfeet/README.md

 ## License

 This software is released under the [ISC License](http://www.opensource.org/licenses/isc-license), which is practically identical to the better-known MIT License, but uses simpler wording.
+The only exception is the header image, which contains an item I bought from [iStockphoto](http://www.istockphoto.com/), and which I therefore cannot release.

 Copyright (c) 2011, Robert Kosara <rkosara@me.com>